Roseller T. Lim: Later career

 When Marcos bolted from the Liberals to the Nacionalistas to run as president in the 1965 election, Lim supported President Diosdado Macapagal of the rival Liberal Party.
 When Marcos won the election, Lim transferred to the Liberals.
 In 1970, Lim was elected to the 1971 constitutional convention.
 In 1973, Marcos appointed Lim to the Court of Appeals.

 Legacy

 Roseller Lim was the first and only politician from Zamboanga to be elected to the Philippine Senate.

-On March 16, 1982, President Ferdinand Marcos signed the Batas Pambansa No. 183 creating the municipality of Roseller T. Lim in the province of Zamboanga del Sur (now in Zamboanga Sibugay) in honor of Lim.
-A famous boulevard in Zamboanga City was named after the latter which has the view of Basilan Strait and the Sulu Sea beginning from the city proper to the industrial complex of the city.
+On March 16, 1982, President Ferdinand Marcos signed Batas Pambansa No. 183 creating the municipality of Roseller T. Lim in the province of Zamboanga del Sur (now in Zamboanga Sibugay) in honor of Lim.
+A boulevard in Zamboanga City, which provides a view of Basilan Strait and the Sulu Sea beginning from the city proper to the industrial complex of the city, was named after the latter.

-In 2006, the Zamboanga City Council designated February 9 as ‘’Día de Roseller T. Lim’’ or Roseller T. Lim Day and a bronze monument was erected at the rotunda of Normal Road and the R. T. Lim Boulevard.
+In 2006, the Zamboanga City Council designated February 9 as Día de Roseller T. Lim or Roseller T. Lim Day and a bronze monument was erected at the rotunda of Normal Road and the R. T. Lim Boulevard.